soniaboller/audible-visuals/README.md

 * 'space' : starts and stops song
 * '1' : spiral visualizer
 * '2' : wavy spiral visualizer
+* '3' : flower visualizer
-* '3' : circle visualizer
+* '4' : circle visualizer
 * 'r' : emphasizes red in the visualizer
 * 'g' : emphasizes green in the visualizer
 * 'b' : emphasizes blue in the visualizer